Franklin Trust Litigation Lawyer

 While the UPHPA prefers partition in kind to preserve the property’s value, this is often impractical for properties like single-family homes.
 For instance, if a mother passes away leaving a 2,500 square foot home to her four children who live in different states, the court may order a partition by sale since dividing the house isn’t feasible.
 The property would be sold, and the proceeds split equally among the heirs.

 The UPHPA aims to protect heirs by preventing the forced sale of family property, promoting fair and equitable resolutions, and ensuring that property is either retained within the family or sold at a fair price, with proceeds divided accordingly.
+This law is particularly important when dealing with wills & trusts, as it helps ensure that the decedent’s wishes are respected, and family members are provided with an equitable share of the estate.
+By having a clear and legally sound will or trust in place, families can avoid unnecessary conflicts and ensure a smoother distribution of assets.

 Property Disputes Among Beneficiaries – When There Is a Last Will and Testament